DIFERA is Liberate’s employer accreditation scheme.

 Organisations that wish to remain members of DIFERA after year three are required to undertake another audit to ensure that they are maintaining the standard required for membership.

-A version of the scheme for small businesses (less than 20 employees) will be launched later in 2017.
+A version of the scheme for small businesses (less than 20 employees) also exists, which takes an approach to the audit suitable for smaller organisations.

 For more information and to arrange a meeting to discuss the scheme, please email email@example.com